 On November 12, 2011, The Killers were the inaugural headliner of the new Orlando Calling Festival in Orlando, Florida.

-On November 30, 2011, The Killers released the (RED) Christmas EP on iTunes, featuring all six Christmas-themed songs released up to that point.
-All proceeds were to be donated to Product Red campaign.
+On November 30, 2011, The Killers released the (RED) Christmas EP on iTunes, featuring all six Christmas-themed songs that had been released up to that point in support of Product Red.

-In 2011, The Killers headed back into the studio to record their fourth studio album, working with five producers: Steve Lillywhite, Damian Taylor, Brendan O'Brien, Stuart Price, and Daniel Lanois.
+In 2011, The Killers returned to the studio to record their fourth album, working with five producers: Steve Lillywhite, Damian Taylor, Brendan O'Brien, Stuart Price, and Daniel Lanois.

 In 2012, The Killers released their fourth studio album, 'Battle Born', which topped the UK Albums Chart.

-On June 22, 2013, The Killers played their biggest show to date at the 90,000 capacity Wembley Stadium, performing a song specifically written for the occasion.
+On June 22, 2013, The Killers played their biggest show to date at the 90,000 capacity Wembley Stadium and performed a song specifically written for the occasion.

-On September 11, 2013, The Killers tweeted a picture containing six lines of Morse code, which translated to "The Killers Shot at the Night".
+On September 11, 2013, The Killers tweeted a picture with Morse code that translated to "The Killers Shot at the Night."

 In October 2013, The Killers headlined the inaugural Life Is Beautiful Festival in their hometown of Las Vegas, concluding their Battle Born World Tour.